 In spite of the illegal actions of such doctors, they also held a position of power of their own.
 They held all of the “dirty” secrets.

-The short videos below look at the beginnings of Hollywood and some of the early scandals that took place.
+The short video below looks at the beginnings of Hollywood and some of the early scandals that took place.

 Elizabeth Short – The Black Dahlia

 Elizabeth Short was just one young woman barely out her teens and besotted with what Hollywood seemingly had to offer.
 Like many with the same desires, she was naïve and easily led.
 She began to keep company with people who far from had her best interests at heart.

 She would frequent the infamous Cecil Hotel in downtown Los Angeles, a place where she could meet clients for money, as well as people who may have connections in the industry.

 She took the name “The Black Dahlia” due to her preference for black dresses, and according to some, black underwear.
 Some believe the name connects to the rumored “private” pornographic movies.

 Since arriving in Los Angeles to live with her father in 1943 at the age of nineteen, things were tough.
 They soon fell out.
 Elizabeth left home, traveling to Santa Barbara, where a charge of underage drinking resulted in further trouble.